 Please bear in mind that under 18s will not be served alcohol and the hotel management and Jet2holidays may take away the all inclusive benefits from any guests whose behaviour is deemed to be detrimental to other guests.

-- All Inclusive Plus – typically includes an additional service(s) to what we consider a standard All Inclusive package as detailed above.
-Each All Inclusive Plus package is individual and could include example services such as 24hr drinks and snacks, international branded drinks, complimentary use of facilities that would usually carry a charge or extra dining options such as á la carte meals where applicable which again, may usually carry an additional charge.
+- All Inclusive Plus – Includes selected international branded drinks, as well as an additional service(s) to what we consider a standard All Inclusive package as detailed above.
+Each All Inclusive Plus package is individual and could include example services such as 24hr drinks and snacks, complimentary use of facilities that would usually carry a charge or extra dining options such as à la carte meals where applicable which again, may usually carry an additional charge.
 Nott every All Inclusive Plus will offer the same service and each package is individual to the hotel so please see website descriptions for full details of exactly what is included in the package.

 Check in/out: Generally, your accommodation will be available from 2pm on the date of arrival and is to be vacated between 10am and noon on the date of departure, irrespective of your arrival or departure times (unless we have stated otherwise).
 Should you wish to retain your room after the normal check out time on the day of your departure, it may be possible to reserve the room for this purpose at the time of booking.
 However this will be on a “subject to availability” basis and may incur additional costs which would be payable locally.
 Should we not be able to accommodate your request, you may also check at reception on your arrival or at any time during your stay to see if the specified times can be altered.
 Please note that Villas will not have storage space to hold luggage temporarily prior to the specified check-in time nor after the specified check-out time.